vickyleinc/inferelator_ng/Tutorial.md

 pip install -r requirements.txt
 ```

-If you do not have R install, you can download it from https://www.r-project.org/
+If you do not have R installed, you can download it from https://www.r-project.org/

 To install the required R packages, run:
 ```